Author Bio | Gene Cartwright

 “I have not been so moved by a book since I read Alex’s [Haley] book.
 When the film is made, I’m laying claim to the role of Aunt Rose.” – CICELY TYSON

 — A Tony-Award winner, Emmy-Award winner, Oscar-nominated actress, and cinema icon.

 (All rights available)

-a native of Texas.
-He often says it was his great fortune to be born at the right address— the home of his parents.
-Gene insists his love of writing and learning was sparked by his mother, who taught him to read when he was barely four.
-His father taught him, by his daily life examples, how to apply what he learned.
+is a native of Texas.
+He says it was his great fortune to be born at the right address— the home of his parents.
+Gene insists his love of writing and learning was sparked by his mother; she taught him to read when he was barely four.
+Gene’s father taught him, by daily life examples, how to apply what he learned.

-captured by the freedom reading afforded.
-What was more, he read and was inspired to put his own words to paper.
-He has always enjoyed both technical and literary pursuits.
+Gene was fascinated and captured by the freedom reading afforded.
+He read voraciously, and was inspired to put his own words to paper.
+Gene has always enjoyed both technical and literary pursuits.
 He wrote his first novel at 12.
 (90 pages longhand.)
-Also, at age 12, he was working with a local electrician actually wiring new homes and retrofitting older homes.
+At age 12, he was working with a local electrician actually wiring new homes and retrofitting older homes.
 Gene graduated high school and headed immediately to college at Prairie View A&M.

 Four years later,

-and for almost 8 years thereafter, during what he now refers to as another life, Gene was an electrical engineer, designing lighting and power distribution systems.
+and for almost 8 years thereafter, during what he refers to as another life, Gene was an electrical engineer—designing lighting and power distribution systems.
 He next founded and owned a very successful consumer electronics company in Houston, Texas.